Shares, euro climb on robust risk appetite as lockdowns ease

-NEW YORK (Reuters) - A gauge of global equity markets rose and the euro gained against the dollar on Wednesday, both for a seventh session, indicating strong risk appetite as easing lockdowns and hopes for more monetary stimulus boosted investor confidence.
+NEW YORK (Reuters) - Global equity markets rallied and the euro rose against the dollar on Wednesday, both for a seventh straight session, indicating strong risk appetite as easing lockdowns and hopes for more monetary stimulus boosted investor confidence.

 Investors shed safe-haven assets such as gold and government debt on encouraging economic data from China and hopes the worst of the downturn stemming from the coronavirus crisis is over.

-Gold prices extended losses as MSCI’s all-country world index, a gauge of equity markets in 49 countries, rose to its highest since March 6, while Germany’s benchmark 10-year Bund yield hit its highest since mid-April.
+Gold prices extended losses as MSCI’s all-country world index, a gauge of equity markets in 49 countries, surged to its highest since March 6, while Germany’s benchmark 10-year Bund yield hit its highest since mid-April.

 U.S. gold futures fell $27.40 to settle at $1,697.80 an ounce, the first time bullion has traded below $1,700 in a week.